philipericsson/friform_website/CONTACT_FORM_SETUP.md

      - `{{email}}` - The sender's email address
      - `{{message}}` - The message content
    - Save the template
+5. **Important**: Configure reCAPTCHA in your template settings:
+   - Go to your template settings
+   - Find the CAPTCHA tab
+   - Enable CAPTCHA verification
+   - Enter your reCAPTCHA **Secret Key** (not the site key)
+   - Save the settings
-5. Note your Service ID, Template ID, and Public Key
+6. Note your Service ID, Template ID, and Public Key

 ## 3. Configure Environment Variables